varun7654/varun7654.github.io/index.md

 <div>
     <span>
     When I'm not working or writing some code you may find me reading.
-Take a look at what I've read [here](/reading.md).
+Take a look at what I've read <a href="/reading.html">here</a>.
     </span>
     <span id="currentlyReading"> </span>.
 </div>